Dyeing silks with goldenrod/ A natural dye projects for kids

 This simple and beautiful craft is easy to do at home with your children, too!

-Watch the video or read the directions below to learn how to use goldenrod to dye silks (and other natural fibers).
+Watch the video above or read the directions here to learn how to use goldenrod to dye silks (and other natural fibers).

 This recipe is very flexible.
 If you want to dye several silks, you will need a bigger pot and more goldenrod.
 You can also make several batches.

-• Fill your pot 1/3 full of goldenrod flowers.
+- Fill the pot 1/3 full of goldenrod flowers.
 You don't need to remove each small flower; instead, remove the tops of the plant.
 It's okay if some of the green parts get in.

-• Let the mixture boil for 3-5 minutes, then turn it off and let sit for at least four hours (or as long as overnight).
+- Let the mixture boil for 3-5 minutes, then turn off the heat and let it sit for at least 4 hours (or as long as overnight).
 This recipe is very flexible and forgiving!

-• Return to the dye mixture and remove the goldenrod with a strainer.
+- Return to the dye mixture and strain out the goldenrod.
 Toss/compost the goldenrod.

-• Add alum to the dye mixture and stir.
+- Add alum to the dye mixture and stir until well combined.
 (Keep alum out of reach of children.
 This is "an adult job" in our house.)

-• If the dye has cooled, warm it up.
+- If the dye has cooled, warm it up to the safest hot temperature.
 I heat the water to as warm as is safe for the ages I’m working with.

-• Presoak your silk in a bowl of water with 1/4 cup of white vinegar.
-Stir the silk around to make sure the entire silk is wet.
+- Presoak your silk in a bowl of water with 1/4 cup of white vinegar.
+Stir the silk around to ensure the entire piece is evenly wet.
 You don’t want any folded portions to remain dry.

-• Add the wet silk to the dye and stir well to ensure the silk is evenly saturated by the dye.
-Let the silk sit in the dye bath for as dark as you want your color to be.
+- Add the wet silk to the dye and stir well to ensure the dye evenly saturates the silk.
+Let the silk sit in the dye bath for as long as you want to achieve the desired darkness of your color.
 (The dye moves from the water to the silk, so the color in the pot will fade as silks are dyed.)

 I hope this video and explanation make it easy for you to try dyeing a play silk at home with your child.
 I’d love to hear how it goes!

-Natural dye projects are fun with kids!
+Natural dye projects are a fun activity for kids!
 Check out these other natural crafts from Little Round Schoolhouse, which include dyeing:

 Naturally Dyed Eggs